The following will give some detail of the extraordinary care taken in the build of Plan B.

 Below is the alternative, deep, tapered blade rudder, built in the same manner.

-The lead ballast is gravity die-cast in a three part steel mould and then compression moulded within a S 'glass and unidirectional carbon fibre reinforced epoxy composite shell.
+The lead ballast is gravity die-cast in a three part steel mould and then, using a CNC machined aluminium mould, is encapsulated within a S 'glass and unidirectional carbon fibre reinforced epoxy composite shell.
 This hard shell gives strength to maintain an accurate, laminar flow, low drag bulb.

 The most important, keel, rudder and ballast need six CNC machined metal moulds and various clamps and fixtures for the manufacturing processes.
 The appendages are critical for the yacht's performance and attention is paid to their mechanical properties and strong mountings within the hull.
 The keel is particularly stiff, at only 9 mm. total deflection.

-The foils and bulb are finished in white two-pack paint.
+The foils and bulb are finished in white acrylic paint.